University of Guelph: Library

-The six-storey McLaughlin Library provides students with more than 400 computers in the library and access to books, periodicals, films, audiovisual and archival materials, government documents and maps.
-During the 2017/2018 school year, the Library received over 1.4 million visitors.
+The six-storey McLaughlin Library provides students with more than 400 computers and access to books, periodicals, films, audiovisual and archival materials, government documents, and maps.
+During the 2017/2018 school year, the library received over 1.4 million visitors.

 Students have access to millions of library resources through the automated library system that partners with 14 other academic libraries in Ontario.
-Guelph students, faculty and staff also have access to electronic resources from any location at any time.
+Guelph students, faculty, and staff also have access to electronic resources from any location at any time.

 Courses

 A Taylor Swift course launched in early 2025.
-It is a 12-week program which ran from January to April for 600 University of Guelph students.
+It is a 12-week program that ran from January to April for 600 University of Guelph students.
 The case study is a part of the University of Guelph's Icons of Music op-ed course.
 It was co-designed by Alyssa Woods and Robert Michael Edwards, two professors at the institution.
-This program takes a different approach by examing the keys issues in today's pop music culture.
-It examines how art, literature, sexuality and religion, intersect with pop culture and pop music.
-The course will also include an examination of the Canadian leg of Taylor Swift's The Era's Tour.
+This program takes a different approach by examining the key issues in today's pop music culture.
+It examines how art, literature, sexuality, and religion intersect with pop culture and pop music.
+The course will also include an examination of the Canadian leg of Taylor Swift's The Eras Tour.

 Art gallery

-The MacDonald Stewart Art Centre, which includes the University of Guelph collection is cosponsored by University of Guelph.
-The art centre is a public gallery and sculpture park which houses a collection of 4000 works, mainly Canadian c.
+The MacDonald Stewart Art Centre, which includes the University of Guelph collection, is cosponsored by the University of Guelph.
+The art centre is a public gallery and sculpture park that houses a collection of 4000 works, mainly Canadian, from c.
 1700 to the present.
-The collection consists of mixed media, multimedia and installations, painting, photography, prints and drawings, sculpture, costumes, glass, metalwork, silverwork and goldwork, textiles and tapestries.
+The collection consists of mixed media, multimedia, and installations; painting; photography; prints and drawings; sculpture; costumes; glass; metalwork; silverwork and goldwork; textiles; and tapestries.